 It can take ten or more years to bring a major mining project on-stream.
 These time-lines are factored into the “bankable feasibility studies” which companies need to present to prospective investors.
 So long as banks, private funds, and multilateral agencies (principally the World Bank/IFC) are persuaded of an eventual improvement in global economic growth rates, they have customarily been willing to wait-out such delays.

-This is not all that the mining industry has to confront in terms of restraints on its growth.
-For example, legislation following the US Dodd-Frank Act will further curb the trade in "conflict minerals" from the DR Congo.
+This is not all the mining industry has to confront in terms of restraints on its growth.
+For example, legislation following the recent US Dodd-Frank Act will further curb the trade in "conflict minerals" from the DR Congo.
 In 2011, the World Bank/IFC tightened the social and environmental safeguards which must be met before the Bank allocates funds to extractive ventures.
 That year, the OECD revised upwards its guidelines relating to the conduct of multinational enterprises.

 So, too, did the association of over 70 financial institutions, signed-up to The Equator Principles - although the latest draft of these (August 2012) has been strongly attacked for its significant underlying weaknesses [See: http://www.minesandcommunities.org//article.php?a=11972].